MOONcitizenX/Crow-Echo/README.md

 # Crow-Echo

-### In this quiz you need to listen to the sound of a random bird and choose the correct answer.
+### In this quiz you listen to the sound of a random bird and choose the correct answer.

 ### Technologies used: Typescript, Scss